• Skip to primary navigation

 • Addictively chewy texture with just a slight crisp to the edges.

-• Toasty oat flavour with a sweet burst of raisins and a lovely background note of cinnamon and vanilla.
+• Toasty old fashioned oats flavour with a sweet burst of plump raisins and a lovely background note of cinnamon and vanilla.

 • Easy to source ingredients.